Virginia escapes at Miami, hanging on to win 30-28 | Federal News Network

 Clarke couldn’t secure the interception as he tumbled to the ground with Wicks.
 The ball got loose, bounced off Wicks’ back twice, then into the air.
 Wicks ended up sitting in the end zone on his left hip, looked up and snared the ball with his right hand for the score.

-Harris had a 57-yard run for a touchdown and Van Dyke got Miami within 30-28 with a 24-yard keeper, but Virginia escaped.
+Harris had a 57-yard run for a touchdown and Van Dyke got Miami within 30-28 with a 24-yard keeper, but Virginia escaped by a ball going a couple inches too far left at the end.

 THE TAKEAWAY